Code-Institute-Submissions/SerenAppy-Web-App/README.md

 * [Lighthouse Audit](https://developers.google.com/web/tools/lighthouse) - used to test whether the site meets the standards expected.
 * [w3 html validator](https://validator.w3.org/) - used to test and validate my html code.
 * [w3 css validator](https://jigsaw.w3.org/) - used to test and validate my css code.
+* [Free Formatter](https://www.freeformatter.com/) - used to format my html, css and javascript code.
 * [Browserstack](https://www.browserstack.com/) - used to test my site on different browsers.
 * [Color Scheme Designer](http://colorschemedesigner.com/) - used to test colour combinations.
 * [CSS Gradient](https://cssgradient.io/) - used to build the colour gradient in the header and footer.